tylerhook1/Web-Server/README.txt

-This program is a simple web server that keeps track of points earned and spends accumulated points first in first out by timestamp.
+This program is a simple web server that:
+Stores transactions by merchant sorted by timestamp Keeps track of points earned and will return balances Spends accumulated points on a first in first out basis by timestamp